SergeySiluyanov/vue-test-work/README.md

 # vue-test-work
-Tets project on the Vue js + Nuxt
+Test project on the Vue js + Nuxt